The RAF Amendment Act 19 of 2005 came into effect on 1 August 2008.

 - passengers being transported for a fee in the vehicle responsible for the accident

 - those being transported in the course of their employment

 - passengers being conveyed in the course of the lawful business of the owner of the vehicle.

-Following the 2008 changes to the Road Accident Fund, the restrictions have been removed to allow these passengers to receive equal compensation to that which other victims of road accidents are entitled, where applicable.
+The restrictions have been removed to allow these passengers to receive equal compensation to other victims of road accidents, where applicable.